 Our story so far

 We’ve already seen some fantastic progress towards cleaner rivers—and it’s all thanks to you.

-Last year, the #EndSewagePollution Coalition worked closely with the MP Philip Dunne to draft The Sewage (Inland Waters) Bill.
+In 2020, the #EndSewagePollution Coalition worked closely with the MP Philip Dunne to draft The Sewage (Inland Waters) Bill.
 In short, the Bill was intended to place a duty on water companies to ensure untreated sewage is no longer discharged into England’s rivers—but we needed the public’s support.

 As always, you didn’t let us down!
 40,000 of you signed the #EndSewagePollution petition, helping to demonstrate the demand for cleaner rivers.
 It didn’t end there, though; we needed to ensure that MPs would support the Sewage Bill as it passed through Parliament.
 Again, we turned to you for support – this time in calling on MPs to demand better for rivers.
 Nearly 5000 of you got behind our cause, and as a result, over 130 MPs pledged to support the Sewage Bill in Parliament.